How Much Does a Disability Lawyer Cost in Spokane?

 After all, the whole point is to qualify for money you desperately need, so you can maintain your independence and dignity when you can’t work because of bad health.

-You might think the best way to save money is to handle your SSD claim yourself and avoid getting an attorney.
-But when it comes to Social Security Disability, the cost of legal representation is minimal, for a few reasons.
+You might think the best way to save money is to handle your SSD claim yourself and avoid getting an attorney, but when it comes to Social Security, the cost of legal representation is minimal, for a few reasons.

 WHY YOU DON’T PAY UP FRONT FOR A SOCIAL SECURITY DISABILITY LAWYER

-There is no out-of-pocket cost to you when you work with a disability attorney like Gary Penar to represent you in your SSD proceedings.
+There is no out-of-pocket cost to you when you work with a disability attorney like Gary Penar and Eric Penar to represent you in your Social Security proceedings.

 You pay nothing unless you win your benefits, which means two things: